 The EU Settlement Scheme

-If your pre-settled status expires soon, a new conversion process may apply to you
+If your pre-settled status expires soon, a new automated conversion process may apply to you

 Automated Conversion: